dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

     11

-But if it\'s really a integer as variable, we not get the trouble:
+But if it's really a integer as variable, we not get the trouble:

     <script>
     foo = 'Hello,'